 What's the issue?

-Hundreds of thousands of North Carolinians were robbed of their ability to elect the candidates of their choice through this blatant partisan gerrymander by the Legislature.
-Republican Legislators publicly and repeatedly stated that their goal was to gerrymander congressional districts in North Carolina to ensure a overwhelming Republican majority despite an equally split electorate.
-The most recent drawing of the lines let politicians choose the voters in their districts.
-Voters should choose politicians; politicians should not choose voters.
-Letting politicians handpick their constituents bears no resemblance to a government of the people, by the people and for the people.
-Democratic and Republican gerrymanders both cheat voters from having their voice heard.
+Hundreds of thousands of North Carolinians were robbed of their ability to elect the candidates of their choice through this blatant partisan gerrymander by the legislature.
+Republican legislators publicly and repeatedly stated that their goal was to gerrymander congressional districts to ensure an overwhelming Republican majority despite an evenly split electorate.
+They produced district lines that effectively let them choose their voters rather than permitting voters to choose their representatives.
+That’s the exact opposite of the government of the people, by the people and for the people promised by our Constitution.
+Whether Democratic or Republican, gerrymanders cheat voters.

-When elected officials don’t have to worry about getting reelected they become too safe in their seats and are unresponsive to constituents.
-Legislators should be listening to the needs of ordinary voters, not wealthy and extreme special interests.
-Instead of backroom deals where politicians draw their own districts, we need real transparency and impartial redistricting systems so that our elected representatives’ agenda reflect the will of the people.
+When elected officials don’t have to worry about getting reelected they lose their incentive to be responsive to constituents.
+Legislators are supposed to represent everyone, not just the wealthy and/or those who share their views.
+We must replace the backroom deals in which politicians draw their own districts with real transparency and impartial redistricting systems so that the results of our elections will truly reflect the will of the people.

 Common Cause opposes all forms of gerrymandering as an abuse of power, regardless of party.
-Common Cause has been actively involved in fighting gerrymandering by Democrats as well as Republicans for many years.
+Common Cause has been actively involved in fighting gerrymandering by Democrats and Republicans for many years.

 In the Courts